jakkemper/oTreeS4_repo/README.md

 # oTreeS4_repo
-This repository contains example oTree apps that are helpful when conduction studies with oTree.
+This repository contains example oTree apps that are helpful when conducting studies with oTree.
 It is part of the [oTreeS4 project](https://thegempie.github.io/oTreeS4/).

 ## Description of apps